FOREX-Euro slumps to two-decade low as recession fears grow

 The Aussie AUD=D3slid 1.4% to $0.677, after trading as high as $0.6895 earlier in the day.
 It is now down nearly 7% this year.

-"We have had so many central banks hiking in these big increments that you are now getting talk of reverse currency wars," said Rabobank FX strategist Jane Foley, referring to where central banks need to hike rates just to stop their currencies from falling.

-"It could get concerning" for a number of currencies, she added, especially if the U.S. Federal Reserve pushes ahead with large rate hikes in the coming months as expected.

-The dollar's strength, meanwhile, nudged the yen back down toward a 24-year low.
-It was last at 135.825 per dollar.
+The dollar's strength nudged the yen down toward a 24-year low, before paring some declines.
+It was last at 135.705 per dollar.
 JPY=EBS

 Eastern Europe was also feeling the heat as its countries are some of the most dependent on Russian gas.
 MSCI's main EM FX index hit its lowest since November 2020 with Euro-linked currencies such as the Hungarian forint HUF=, Polish zloty PLN= and Romanian leu RON= down 1.6-2.3% against the dollar.